Da-Real-Kryall/gol-screensaver/README.md

     cd /path/to/gol-screensaver/
     ```

-3. Run the make command to execute the makefile.
+3. Run the make command to execute the makefile and compile everything.
     ```bash
     make
     ```

-The compiled binary should be in the `/bin` directory as "screensaver", though after running `make` the executable should run automatically.
+The compiled binary should be in the `/bin` directory as "screensaver".

 ---